Meet Mario Franco:

 Later on Franco became interested in jazz and started taking guitar lessons with António Ferro and began double bass lessons at Hot Club Jazz School with David Gausden.
 Franco also took part in workshops with notable jazz artists like Rufus Reid

 Double bass, electric bass, guitar, and piano.
+Teachers and/or influences?

 after having several performances with the National Ballet Company.
 I was so tired that when I was presenting the musicians at our concert in Matosinhos Jazz Festival, and was about to thank the organization and say how happy I was to be there, I suddenly realized I couldn't remember the name of the festival.
 My friend, André Fernandes

 , started to laugh, and soon the audience was laughing too.
 I looked back at the band who were all laughing helplessly, except for our sound technician was pointing wildly at the wall behind me, where Festival Jazz de Matosinhos was printed in big letters.
 After this hilarious and embarrassing moment, the concert started and was really great!
 Favorite venue:

 Hot Clube de Portugal in Lisbon.
 The first Jazz album I bought was: Les Grands Pianistes de Jazz RCA Victor

 I am a principal dancer with the National Ballet of Lisbon and jazz is not my only musical context.
 I also play with Early and Contemporary Music Consort Sete Lágrimas, Pedro Caldeira Cabral, and Miguel Amaral who are both well-known Portuguese guitar players.
 I also play occasionally with fado singers like Carminho and Camané.
 In 2013, film director Bruno de Almeida invited me to write the music for his short film A Palestra

 .
 The film was presented in several film festivals.
 CDs you are listening to now:

 David Binney, Graylen Epicenter

 , 39 Steps